 Most cases are caused by dermatophytes Overview of Dermatophytoses (Ringworm, Tinea) Dermatophytoses are fungal infections of the skin and nails caused by several different fungi and classified by the location on the body.
 Dermatophyte infections are also called ringworm or... read more .
 Dermatophytes are molds (a type of fungus).
 The fungus can be acquired through contact with an infected person or through contact with a surface where the fungus is present, such as a bathroom floor.

 Symptoms of Onychomycosis

 Infected nails have an abnormal appearance but are not itchy or painful.
 In mild infections, the nails have patches of white or yellow discoloration.
 A chalky, white scale may slowly spread beneath the nail’s surface.
 In more severe infections, the nails thicken and appear deformed and discolored.
-They may detach from the nail bed (see Tumors of the Nails Tumors of the Nails Noncancerous (benign) and cancerous (malignant) tumors can affect the nail unit, causing a changes in nail texture and/or color (dystrophy).
-Noncancerous tumors include myxoid cysts (benign... read more ).
+They may detach from the nail bed ( see Tumors of the Nails Tumors of the Nails Noncancerous (benign) and cancerous (malignant) tumors can affect the nail unit, causing a changes in nail texture and/or color ( dystrophy).
+Many of these are tumors that originate in tissues... read more ).
 Usually, debris from the infected nail collects under its free edge.

 Diagnosis of Onychomycosis

 A doctor's examination

 A doctor usually makes the diagnosis of onychomycosis based on the appearance of the nails.
 To confirm the diagnosis of onychomycosis, the doctor may need to examine a sample of the nail debris under a microscope and sometimes culture it to determine which fungus is causing the infection or clip off part of the nail and do a test called polymerase chain reaction (PCR).
 The PCR test is used to produce many copies of a gene from the fungus, making the fungus much easier to identify.